iv461/icey/README.md

     });
 ```
 This programming model is fully asynchronous and therefore there is danger of deadlocks when chaining multiple callbacks.

-ICEY is a thin wrapper around the public ROS 2 API, it does not reinvent anything or use private implementation details.

 ## Parameter declaration:
 ICEY also simplifies the declaration of many parameters: (very similar to the `dynamic_reconfigure`-package from ROS 1):